szaumoor/ZSTweaks/ZSTweaks/README.md

   - Shadow Attack: Empowers self with shadow magic, increasing damage resistance by 5% for 2 rounds, with a 20% chance of making themselves invisible for 2 rounds, increasing –without stacking– damage by 2, and critical chances by 5% (Shadowdancer)
   - Death Attack: Stun the victim for 1 round if a Save vs. Death is failed.
 After one round, the victim dies if they're 60 HP or under and a Save vs. Death is failed again.
 If the victim survives this, they take instead 2d6 poison damage and become more susceptible to the next Death attack, reducing their Saves vs. Death by 4 for 5 rounds (Assassin)
 - New charge ability: Expose Weakness (doesn't interrupt invisibility)
-  - Special: once per day, target loses immunity to backstabs, if they had it, take 10% more damage from piercing and slashing attacks, suffering additionally a -4 penalty to AC against that type of attack
+  - Special: once per day, target loses immunity to backstabs, if they had it, take 10% more damage from piercing and slashing attacks, suffering additionally a -4 penalty to AC against piercing and slashing
   - Duration: 4 rounds

 **Componen 1653:** Make Thieves' Hood protect against critical hits and slightly more advantageous for single-classed thieves: +1 THAC0 and Damage

 This improves this item in the following ways:

-- Both upgraded and non-upgraded versions now protect against critical hits, essentially giving Thieves access to critical hit protection.
+- Both upgraded and non-upgraded versions now protect against critical hits, essentially giving a Thief access to critical hit protection without requiring fighter levels.
-- Single-classed thieves gain +1 THAC0 and Damage (for balance and to promote specialization)
+- Single-classed thieves gain +1 THAC0 and Damage (for balance and to promote specialization) in the upgraded version

 **Component 1654:** Make Star-Strewn Boots slightly better and favor Inquisitors too (SoD)